 For detailed and up to date information about how our festival is planning for March, please visit our Health & Safety page.

-Volunteers are required to work at least 15 hours (estimated 3 shifts) throughout the festival.
+Volunteers are required to work at least 3 shifts (est 15 hours) throughout the festival.
 At least one shift of your 3 shifts is required to be on Friday, Saturday, or Sunday evening/night.
 Under 21?
-You’re required to work at least 10 hours (typically 2 shifts).
+You’re required to work at least 2 shifts (est 10 hours).
 Shifts are locked on March 14th, 2023.
 We’ll be capturing payments during the festival if volunteers do not show up for their scheduled shift.
 We understand that life throws twists + turns – if you can’t make your shift for any reason, please reach out to our team as soon as you’re aware of a conflict at email@example.com.

 We encourage you to try and find a substitute by posting on to the Treefort Music Fest Volunteers Facebook group, but be sure to notify us of this before the shift start time.
 Please do not email any other Treefort staff members or general email contacts as your message may not be received in time.
 In this case, we will count this as a no-show.